Massachusetts Senate's 1st Middlesex district

 Map of Massachusetts Senate's 1st Middlesex district, based on the 2010 United States census.

 Massachusetts Senate's 1st Middlesex district in the United States is one of 40 legislative districts of the Massachusetts Senate.
 It covers portions of Middlesex county.
-This seat is currently vacant.
+State Representative Vanna Howard was elected to this seat on March 3, 2026 to fill the vacancy left by the death of previous Senator Ed Kennedy.